National and Local Festivals

 Every year on this day, Turkey celebrates the historic arrival of Ataturk at Samsun, marking the beginning of the 1919 War of Independence.
 Athletes carry the Turkish flag ashore at the Samsun harbour, while memorial wreaths are laid in Ataturk Mausoleum.
 Rousing ceremonies are held in Ankara, Samsun, Istanbul and other major cities throughout the country.
 Elsewhere, the Turkish national anthem is sung and speeches are made urging Turkish youth to respect democracy and peace.
 The Commemoration of Ataturk, Youth and Sports Day is an official holiday in Turkey.

 Victory Day of Turkey, also a public holiday in Turkey.
 This 30th day of August is celebrated with throughout the country.
 People hoist the national flag on this day.
 This day is also called Zafer Bayrami in Turkish.
-The importance of this day can be well explained and understood by people who have fought for it or the ones who have seen it all.
-The armed forces also celebrate this day with march-pasts.
-30th August give people of Turkey to breath and live in fresh air, air that smells of independence and victory
+30th August is celebration of the victory which came after difficult years of war, which continued another four years after the first world war against british, french, greece and italy.

 Republic Day also known Cumhuriyet Bayrami, is anniversary of the declaration of the Turkish Republic, Turkey's public holiday marking the proclamation of the republic in 1923.
-Celebrations include the official government ceremony in Ankara's Cankaya Palace, art events in Istanbul and concerts and a torchlight procession in Izmir.
-Many people in Turkey celebrate Republic Day on October 29 by attending performances and participating in traditional processions with flags and musical bands.
+People in Turkey celebrate Republic Day on October 29 by attending performances and participating in traditional processions with flags and musical bands.
 The Turkish Republic's founder Mustafa Kemal Ataturk proclaimed Republic Day as Turkey's most important holiday.

 Ramadan Feast (end of fasting at the month of Ramadan)